dddrrreee/cs140e-24win/labs/2-trusting-trust/README.md

         user <ken> does not exist
         login failed for: <ken>

-        # uh oh, login attack does not work anymore.
+        # uh oh, login attack does not work anymore because our
+        # compiler attack is not self-replicating.

-The fancy step (next) is to use the trick from `code/step1` to fix this problem by injecting a self-replicating copy of the attack into `compiler.c` while compiling it.
+The fancy step (next) is to use the trick from `code/step1` to fix this problem by injecting a self-replicating copy of the entire attack into `compiler.c` while compiling it.

 This may or may not help, but: